[Updated for 2026] QD-OLED Generations Infographic and FAQ

 When are higher pixel density 5K panels coming?

-The prototype panel was on show at Computex 2025 next to this year’s 27” 4K panel, and while that already has a very sharp and detailed image, the 5K panel does offer something even better.
+The prototype panel was on show at Computex 2025 next to the existing 27” 4K panel, and while that already has a very sharp and detailed image, the 5K panel does offer something even better.
 It looked crisper and more true to life, while also being visibly brighter thanks to the newer gen panel and enhanced brightness capabilities.
 This panel will fit well with MacOS thanks to its 5K resolution and retina-ready pixel density.

 What about other panel sizes?

 What about other panel sizes such as 24″ for competitive and esports gaming?
 Or unusual but popular LCD sizes like 38″ 24:10 aspect ratios?
-We’ve not had any information from either Samsung Display or LG.Display about any OLED panels of these sizes at this time, but we have fed back to various display manufacturers where we see demand and potential market gaps, and we know they have in turn been discussing these requirements with the panel manufacturers.
-Hopefully we will see further variety in the future, and a lot has changed in the short 3 years OLED monitors have been around already.
+We’ve not had any official information from either Samsung Display or LG.Display about any OLED panels of these sizes at this time, but we have fed back to various display manufacturers where we see demand and potential market gaps, and we know they have in turn been discussing these requirements with the panel manufacturers.
+Hopefully we will see further variety in the future, and a lot has changed in the few years OLED monitors have been around already.

 We may earn a commission if you purchase from our affiliate links in this article- TFTCentral is a participant in the Amazon Services LLC Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk, Amazon.de, Amazon.ca and other Amazon stores worldwide.
 We also participate in a similar scheme for Overclockers.co.uk, Newegg, Bestbuy , B&H and some manufacturers.